Lionden92/shape-and-light/README.md

 # shape-and-light
 Project files for independently-developed Android mobile app Shape and Light.
-Contains the java and glsl code files.
+Contains the files with all the code for the java classes and opengl shaders.